michnotmeesh/compatibility-predictor/README.md

 ]
 ```
 #### OUTPUT
 The code will ouput an the final compatibility scores of each applicant to the `console`.
-The applicant with the score of 1 will be considered the most compatibile with the original team.
+The applicant with the score of 1 will be considered the most compatibile with the original team comapred to all other applicants.

 Example output:
 ```